EU-Turkey border getting back to normal, for now

 And Frontex, which, last Thursday, deployed 100 border guards to Greece from 22 EU countries, some of them with high infection rates, has equipped its staff with gloves, masks, and disinfectant kits to keep people safe.

-For their part, French and German diplomats declined to say what the Macron-Merkel-Erdoğan talks were hoping to achieve.
+For their part, French and German diplomats declined to say what the Macron-Merkel-Erdoğan talks were to achieve.

 EU officials, who met the Turkish leader in Brussels last Monday, agreed only to review implementation of a 2016 EU-Turkey deal to stop migrants coming.